 Toronto, ON M5G 2J3

-The Toronto Police Service takes 4 to 6 weeks (or longer) to process your form and mail your police record check directly to your home address.
-If you do not receive your police record check after 6 weeks, you must email the Toronto Police Service directly at firstname.lastname@example.org and provide your full name, date of birth, correct address and the date you sent your form to them.
+The Toronto Police Service takes 4 to 6 weeks (or longer) to process your form and mail the results of the vulnerable sector check directly to your home address.
+If you do not receive your vulnerable sector check results after 6 weeks, you must email the Toronto Police Service directly at firstname.lastname@example.org and provide your full name, date of birth, correct address and the date you sent your form to them.

 For students who reside in another region or province: